 Principal Investigator: Alexandra Assis Rosa

-This 2007-initiated joint research project brings together two Portuguese research centres the Centre for Culture and Communication Studies, Catholic University of Portugal, Lisbon (CECC-UCP), and the University of Lisbon Centre for English Studies (ULICES).
+- 2007-...
+Intercultural Literature in Portugal, 1930-2000: A Critical Bibliography.
+This 2007-initiated research project brings together two Portuguese research centres: the Centre for Culture and Communication Studies, Catholic University of Portugal, Lisbon (CECC-UCP), and the University of Lisbon Centre for English Studies (ULICES).
 This joint research project is developed under supervision of Teresa Seruya (CECC), Alexandra Assis Rosa (ULICES) and Maria Lin Moniz (CECC), and aims to produce a critical bibliography of translated literature published in book-form in Portugal between 1930 and 2000.
-As such, it contributes to Translation Studies in Portugal by bridging the chronological gap between 1930 and 2000 left uncovered by the seminal work A Tradução em Portugal, by Gonçalves Rodrigues, the five volumes of which map translation in Portugal 1495-1930.
-The first part of this index covering the years 1930-1955 is now available online since December 2010 at: http://translatedliteratureportugal.org/eng/index.htm
+As such, it contributes to Translation Studies in Portugal by bridging the chronological gap between 1930 and 2000 left uncovered by the seminal work A Tradução em Portugal, by Gonçalves Rodrigues, the five volumes of which intended to map translation of all text types in Portugal between 1495 and 1930.
+The first part of this project has produced over 10 000 entries covering the years 1930-1955 and it has been made available online as an open-access database since December 2010.
+Website: http://translatedliteratureportugal.org/eng/index.htm

 Prizes and awards:

-Translation Studies Federation
+Member of the Translation Studies Federation